FrankKesel/xilinx_tools/vivado/vivado_intro/vivado_intro.md

  ![Constraints](images/viv_012.png)

-* Save the constraints by selecting `File > Constraints > Save` in the Vivado toolbar.
+* Save the constraints by selecting `File > Constraints > Save` in the Vivado menu bar.
 Confirm the message that the synthesis results may subsequently be out of date with OK.
 In the following dialog, give the file the name `constr.xdc`.
-* To define the constraints for the system clock, click on _Constraints Wizard_ under _Synthesis_ in the _Flow Navigator_.
-In the start window of the _Timing Constraints Wizard_ click once on _Next_.
+* To define the constraints for the system clock, click on `Constraints Wizard` under _Synthesis_ in the _Flow Navigator_.
+In the start window of the _Timing Constraints Wizard_ click once on `Next`.
 In the following dialog you can enter the frequency of the clock signal _clk_ as shown in the next image.
-Under _Recommended Constraints_ enter the value 100 in _Frequency (MHz)_ (the frequency of the clock oscillator on the BASYS3 board is 100 MHz).
+Under _Recommended Constraints_ enter the value `100` in _Frequency (MHz)_ (the frequency of the clock oscillator on the BASYS3 board is 100 MHz).
 Below you can see how this will be entered in the constraint file.

 ![Constraints](images/viv_013.png)

-* Skip all other dialog windows with _Skip to Finish_ and close the last dialog with Finish.
+* Skip all other dialog windows with `Skip to Finish` and close the last dialog with `Finish`.
 In the _Sources_ tab open the constraint file `constr.xdc`.
 You should see here the same constraints as shown in the next image (the order may be different).
-Control all lines and if there are differences to the image below, then you can correct this in this file.
+Check all lines and if there are differences to the image below, then you can correct this in this file.
 This constraints file is the basis for the following implementation.

 ![Constraints](images/viv_014.png)